getify/Functional-Light-JS/manuscript/ch8.md

 sum( 3, 1, 17, 94, 8 );                             // 123
 ```

-The downside here is that we'll recreate that inner `sumRec(..)` function each time the outer `sum(..)` is called.
+The downside here is that we'll re-create that inner `sumRec(..)` function each time the outer `sum(..)` is called.
 So, we can go back to them being side-by-side functions, but hide them both inside an IIFE, and expose just the one we want to:

 ```js
 "use strict";